 There are many more wineries you will find while on Pelješac, it’s impossible to mention them all in only one article.
 Explore the peninsula and talk with the locals to give you insider tips on where to go.

 While on your summer vacation on the Pelješac peninsula, most of your time will be spent on one of the numerous beaches.
 Trstenica Beach in Orebić is listed among the best ones in Croatia.

 Beautiful island of Korčula, home to refreshing and crisp white Pošip wines, is right next to Pelješac.
-You can take the ferry from the Orebić or rent a private ride and after only 15 minutes drive, you'll reach Korčula, Don't forget to drink a glass of white Grk too.
+You can take the ferry from the Orebić or rent a private ride and after only 15 minutes, you’ll reach Korčula.
+Don’t forget to drink a glass of white Grk while your’re there.

 Did you like the story at Wine&More?
 Share it with your friends, like, comment and earn discounts with Your loyalty program!

 Interested in learning more about Croatian wine?
 “Cracking Croatian Wine” guide will save you time and money in researching.
 Get your copy here!